challamani/classification-decision-tree/README.md

 ## Dataset Metadata
-The dataset metadata describes the individual node/attribute type (root,parent,split and data) that are associated to dataset and its position in the list of classification options
+The dataset metadata describes the individual node/attribute type (root, parent, split, and data) that are associated with the dataset and its position in the list of classification options

-An Example metadata with a two classification options for employee dataset.
+Example metadata with a two-classification option for employee dataset.
 ```json
 {
   "name": "employee",